CANADA FX DEBT-C$ rises on hopes of central bank stimulus

 a near two-week low on Wednesday, tracking the euro and global

-world will do more to jolt economies back on to the path of
+globe will do more to jolt economies back onto the path of

 Markets have for weeks expected central banks will take